djvaron/djvaron.github.io/research.md

 ### Deep learning for detecting methane plumes in noisy satellite imagery

-We're training convolutional neural networks to localize methane plumes in noisy GHGSat satellite observations.
+We're training convolutional neural networks to localize methane plumes in noisy GHGSat satellite data.

 ![daniel varon methane satellite harvard plume sentinel-2 sentinel thumb3](../images/thumb3_projects.png){:height="250px" width="250px"}

 <br>
 <br>

-### Source rate retrieval algorithms for quantifying methane point sources from space
+### Algorithms for quantifying methane point sources from space

 We developed algorithms for retrieving emission rates from fine-resolution satellite observations of atmospheric methane plumes.
 You can read more about them in our [2018 AMT paper](https://doi.org/10.5194/amt-11-5673-2018).